Hot Tub Filter Cleaning: How Often and How to Do It Right

 How long does a hot tub filter last?

 Plan for 1-3 years with routine cleaning.
-Filters maintained with regular weekly rinses and monthly soak cycles can last up to 5 years per SwimUniversity data, but that assumes consistent care at every interval.
+Filters maintained with regular weekly rinses and monthly soak cycles can last up to 5 years per SwimUniversity data.
+But that assumes consistent care at every interval.
 A filter that only gets rinsed (no soak) may need replacement within a year.
 Replace when pleats show physical damage regardless of age.

 Can I run a hot tub without a filter?